jantman/biweeklybudget/docs/source/flask_app.rst

 By default, Flask will only bind to localhost.
 If you want to bind to all interfaces, you can add ``--host=0.0.0.0`` to the ``flask run`` commands.
 Please be aware of the implications of this (see "Security", below).

+If you wish to run the flask app in a multi-process/thread/worker WSGI container, be sure that you run the ``initdb`` entrypoint before starting the workers.
+Otherwise, it's likely that all workers will attempt to create the database tables or run migrations at the same time, and fail.

 Security
 --------